Oakland Raiders relocation to Las Vegas: 2012–2013: Coliseum City

 On March 7, 2012, then-Mayor Jean Quan unveiled an ambitious project to the media that was designed to improve the sports facilities of all three major league sports teams in the city (the Raiders, the Oakland Athletics, and the Golden State Warriors), as well as attract new businesses to the city.
 The project, dubbed Coliseum City, had entailed the redevelopment of the existing Oakland–Alameda County Coliseum complex.
 The redevelopment would have seen the construction of two new stadiums on the present location, a baseball-only stadium and a football-only stadium, while Oracle Arena, home of the Warriors, would have been either rebuilt or undergone extensive renovations.
 A sum of $3.5 million was committed to preliminary planning on the project.
 However, no officials from either of Oakland's major league teams were present at the media conference.

 According to the San Francisco Business Times, Oakland's assistant city administrator Fred Blackwell said the Bay Investment Group LLC, an entity formed by Colony Capital LLC, Rashid Al Malik (chairman and CEO of HayaH Holdings), and the city, had numerous details to continue working out for the prospective $2 billion Coliseum City project, which covered 800 acres surrounding the Oakland–Alameda Coliseum Complex.
 The development team also included JRDV Urban International, HKS Architects, and Forest City Real Estate Services.
 In an ideal situation, construction could have started by the end of 2014.
 Meanwhile, the Warriors began to go forward with plans to build a new arena at Mission Bay, not far from Oracle Park, and move across the Bay from Oakland to San Francisco in 2019.
 The Athletics were also seeking a new ballpark to replace the Coliseum, and were at the time looking at a site in San Jose.

-In April 2014, after funding was thought to had dried up for the project, Quan gave an interview to KGMZ-FM where she announced that developers working on Coliseum City "are partnered literally with the prince of Dubai, who is next in line to lead Dubai.
+In April 2014, after funding was thought to have dried up for the project, Quan gave an interview to KGMZ-FM where she announced that developers working on Coliseum City "are partnered literally with the prince of Dubai, who is next in line to lead Dubai.
 And they have capital."'
 The statement was immediately walked back by her spokesperson who said no actual partnership was in place.